Container-deposit legislation: Estonia

 In Estonia there is a universal deposit and recycling system since 2005 for one-time and refillable containers.
 This includes soft drinks, water, beer, cider, juice, juice concentrates, nectars, and low-ethanol alcoholic beverages (up to 6% volume).
 The deposit is €0.10 on most metal, plastic, and glass beverage containers.
 It does not include strong alcoholic beverages, such as wine or vodka, syrup bottles, glass jars, or Tetra Paks.
 Since 2019, the system has been set to also accept some out-of-system bottles within accepted categories, though people will not receive a deposit for those.
 The system is operated by Eesti Pandipakend OÜ, which is a producer responsibility organization representing the Estonian Association of Brewers, the Association of Producers of Soft Drinks, the Association of Importers of Soft Drinks and Beer, and the Estonian Retailers Association.

-In 2015, 90% of all PET bottles, 70% of all aluminum cans and 87% of all glass bottles sold in Estonia were returned for recycling and/or reuse.
+In 2015, 90% of all PET bottles, 70% of all aluminium cans and 87% of all glass bottles sold in Estonia were returned for recycling and/or reuse.
 The overall return rate was 82.3%.

 Finland

 Deposit system was first introduced to Finland in 1952 along with summer Olympic Games which brought Coca-Cola to the country – in glass bottles.
 In the 1980s some re-usable and durable plastic bottles were included in the deposit system.
-Deposits were introduced on aluminum cans in 1996, on PET bottles in 2008, and on recycled glass bottles in 2012.
+Deposits were introduced on aluminium cans in 1996, on PET bottles in 2008, and on recycled glass bottles in 2012.
 Almost all soft drinks are covered by the program, in addition to water, beer, cider, long drinks, sport drinks, juice, and liquor/spirits/wine sold by Alko.
 Milk and other products packed in liquid packaging board are exempt.
 The system is administered by Suomen palautuspakkaus Oy (abbr.
 Palpa), which is a private consortium of beverage importers and manufacturers.
-In 2016, aluminum cans were recovered at a rate of 96%, PET bottles 92%, and one-way glass 88%.
+In 2016, aluminium cans were recovered at a rate of 96%, PET bottles 92%, and one-way glass 88%.
 The deposit values for these containers are as follows: